 Quick summary: Autonoma is the open source alternative to TestCollab.
 TestCollab offers a QA Copilot that assists humans in writing test cases and supports data-driven testing.
 Autonoma uses AI agents to autonomously plan, execute, and maintain tests from your codebase.
 Open source (BSL 1.1), self-hostable for free, no per-user pricing.
 The shift from copilot-assisted to autonomous testing.

 TestCollab positions itself as an affordable test management platform with an AI "QA Copilot" that helps you write test cases faster.
 The key word is helps.
 You still write the tests.
 You still maintain them.
 You still execute them with separate tools.
-Autonoma takes a fundamentally different approach: AI agents that handle the entire testing lifecycle without human involvement.
-That is the core distinction, and it matters more than any feature checklist.

 Where TestCollab Falls Short